 Since Blizzard’s dragging their feet with Warcraft IV, pushing yearly World of Warcraft (WoW) expansions instead, it’s a good thing we have modders like StevenLuo.
 At its core, Warcraft: Alliance and Horde (WAH) is a massive, complex, Starcraft II-turned-WoW-RTS mod, but there’s much more to this one than simple re-skinning and a few tweaks.

 You know Battlefield 4, FIFA 14, Madden NFL 25, and Peggle 2?
 Well, how does paying a monthly (or annual) fee to access the lot on your Xbox One sound?
 Because at the moment, that’s EA Access in a nutshell.
 Not only is it cheaper than buying any EA title on the system, but more games will be added over time, making it pretty good value.

 Let’s face it, we live in a time where people spend most of their day glued to either cellphones, tablets or both.
 Between Facebook, Twitter and other forms of social media, face-to-face gaming is becoming extinct, and fast at that.
 Yet for some reason, no less than three video game inspired board games will be hitting store shelves later this year.

-Welcome dear readers to week 29 of 2014, and our weekly snippets in which our writers pick their favorite news piece and release from the past week.
-This time, Peter questions the future of virtual rock ‘n roll, while Dave pulls and pushes.
+Welcome dear readers to week 32 of 2014, and our weekly snippets in which our writers pick their favorite news piece and release from the past week.
+This time, Peter speculates the revival of a quest-filled brand, while Dave enjoys less random omnipotent watchers.
 Did any of that make sense?
 It will after you’ve read our picks!